 For shelter, raccoons in suburban areas are known to use houses, buildings, attics, garages, sheds, roofs, sewer drains, outside play sets, pet houses, hollowed trees, crawl spaces, porches, decks, and more.
 They are intelligent mammals that learn how to overcome obstacles and remember certain tasks for up to three decades!
 They can use their dexterous hands and claws to open gates, pick locks, dig holes, lift, push, and rip away anything in their way.
 This causes lots of structural damage to homes and buildings in these municipal neighborhoods and areas.

 When building and homeowners experience an animal infestation, it is important that they act fast.
 Structural damage, repairs, cleanup, and attacks are all possible consequences of a raccoon infestation.
 This is particularly vital for families or buildings with small children.
 Wild raccoons can’t only be defensive and protective of their clan, they can also carry a plethora of communicable diseases; including Rabies, Canine Distemper, Leptospirosis, and more.
 To prevent a raccoon attack or contagious infection, it’s crucial to eliminate raccoons as soon as you’re aware they of their presence.
-Typically, an animal control business may be called out to diagnose the issue and facilitate a set of remedies to eliminate the threat.
+Typically, an animal control business may be called Animals in the Attic Brevard out to diagnose the issue and facilitate a set of remedies to eliminate the threat.
 In this situation, it is highly advised to hire a business which does not use dangerous and inhumane methods of animal control.
 Make certain to call a business which may remove raccoons safely and humanely.
 An animal control company shouldn’t ever kill raccoons.